Where should you turn if you are sick or injured and cannot work in Illinois?

 The Family Medical Leave Act (FMLA) provides job protections for disabled employees.
 However, it covers only about 56% of workers and does not last forever.

-You can be fired while on short-term disability in Illinois if FMLA does not protect your job, which can happen in one of two ways.
+If the FMLA does not protect your job, you can be fired while on disability in one of two ways.

 Mandatory Temporary Disability